 - Admission to all non-ticketed Psychonomic Society sessions (See Registration Rates and Information for Ticketed Events.)

 Journalists who are employed by accredited news organizations attending the meeting for the purpose of editorial coverage will be granted media credentials.
-To qualify, journalists must contact our executive director, Lou Shomette and provide the following information:
+To qualify, journalists must contact our digital content editor, Stephan Lewandowsky, or our executive director, Lou Shomette or and provide the following information: